 Monday – Thursday, 9:00 am – 7:00 pm

 You can email the Research Services Librarians at email@example.com and will receive a response within one business day.

 These will be online via Zoom.
+Librarians will provide individual consultations for faculty and students, including students working on a senior thesis or capstone project.
 Use the Request a Research Consultation form to schedule an appointment.

-Faculty and Graduate Instructors who would like to schedule a Research Instruction should use the Request an Instruction Session form.
+Faculty and Graduate instructors who would like to schedule a Research Instruction Session for their class should use the Request an Instruction Session form.
 These sessions will be online via Zoom.

 A list of the subject librarians with their areas of specialization is available on the library website.

 To schedule a Zoom consultation on digital scholarship projects or assignments, please email firstname.lastname@example.org.